MikeRogers0/show-when-this/README.md

 ```

 ### Options
 * `evaluator_callback` - A function that should return true or false.
-When true is returned the display_selector will be shown, otherwise it'll be hidden.
+When true the element the plugin is attached to will be shown, otherwise it'll be hidden.
-* `display_selector` - A selector pointing to the element you want to show/hide.
+* `change_selector` - The selector that when changed will trigger the rerunning of evaluator_callback.

 ## Installing